Section 80C Deductions: Complete Guide to Save ₹46,800 in Tax

 Q1: Can I claim 80C under the new tax regime?

 No. Section 80C deductions are NOT available under the new tax regime (FY 2023-24 onwards).
+Read our detailed guide on choosing between old and new tax regime to make the right choice.

 Q2: What happens if I withdraw ELSS before 3 years?